 “I was definitely a music kid.
 In high school, you could always find me in the Music Department.
 I wanted to be able to build on music because that’s where my passion lies.
 I think when you really like what you do, it doesn’t feel like work.”

 Beginning her first year at Curry, Libby has been part of Sing!, a Curry ensemble and class that can be taken for course credit.
-Led by Associate Professor of Fine and Applied Arts Julian Bryson, Sing! prepares music selected from a cappella and accompanied choral repertoire from a variety of styles and genres for performances both on and off campus.
+Sing! prepares music selected from a cappella and accompanied choral repertoire from a variety of styles and genres for performances both on and off campus.
 “It’s been a blast!
-I love working with Dr. Bryson, who has helped me get over stage fright and learn all about rhythm and notes.
+I love working with my music professor, who has helped me get over stage fright and learn all about rhythm and notes.
 It’s my happy class, where I can go to have fun and relax.”